artemis-analytics/artemis/docs/charter.md

 **Standard** – Apache Arrow is backed by key developers from major open-source projects.

-Arrow defines language agnostic column-oriented data structures for array data which include (see the Columnar Format 1.0 Milestone on Arrow Confluence https://cwiki.apache.org/confluence/display/ARROW/Columnar+Format+1.0+Milestone):
+Arrow defines language agnostic column-oriented data structures for array data which include (see the Columnar Format 1.0 Milestone on Arrow Confluence).

 * Fixed-length primitive types: numbers, booleans, date and times, fixed size binary, decimals, and other values that fit into a given number
 * Variable-length primitive types: binary, string